The Cloud War is heating up. Google and AWS have two directly competing serverless querying tools: Amazon Athena and Big Query.

 Amazon Athena is simple yet has efficient quality.
 No initial setup is required, which makes ad hoc querying easy.
 It’s practical for simple and aggregated queries and is relatively cost-effective as compared to BigQuery.

-Hence if you are looking to run your analysis on Petabytes of data, then BigQuery is surely excellent for that.
+Hence if you are looking to run your analysis on Petabytes of data, then BigQuery is surely an excellent data engineering process for that.